jpark837/PSD/README.md

-# Calculate-Structural-Protein-Properties
+# Exploring the fragmentation efficiency of proteins via post-source decay analyzed by MALDI-TOF-TOF tandem mass spectrometry
+This repository contains python scripts for the classification model and accompanying data as described from the manuscript:

-Calculating Structural Protein Properties and their correlation to fragmentation via MALDI-TOF-TOF tandem mass spectrometry
+Exploring the fragmentation efficiency of proteins via post-source decay analyzed by MALDI-TOF-TOF tandem mass spectrometry